 Here the company expanded not only its space but its business operations to include the ability to convert paper with slitters, sheeters, and guillotine cutters, so that by the mid-1960s, Case Paper had become a major converter of fine papers for printers throughout the New York metropolitan area.

 In 1963, Case opened a division in Charlotte, NC and then two years later one in Chicago, IL.
 Then, in 1969, Case Paper expanded its Long Island City facility to 200,000 square feet to meet growing demand in up and down the Northern seaboard.
 The company continued to grow throughout the 1980s, opening a warehouse and converting facility in Miami, FL in 1983 and another in Philadelphia, PA in 1988.
 The last two additions to the network were in Arcadia, CA in 2007 and Dallas, TX in 2012.

-In 2000, Case moved its New York operation to Philadelphia, where there was an abundance of space in which to expand, so that eventually the company bought and filled a 720,000-square-foot warehouse, which is probably the largest single merchant site in the country.
+In 2000, Case Paper moved its New York operation to Philadelphia, where there was an abundance of space in which to expand, eventually filling its 720,000-square-foot warehouse, which may be the largest single merchant site in the country.
 It has a storage capacity of 40,000 tons and handles more than 1,000 tons of inventory in and out every day.